Node.js REPL, Inspector, Watch Mode, and SEA

 console.log(params.reason);

-Cleanup matters. session.disconnect() drops protocol state such as enabled agents and configured breakpoints. inspector.close() blocks until active inspector connections close, then deactivates the endpoint.
-That is process-level state, so library code should avoid opening or closing the inspector without a clear caller contract.
+Cleanup is part of the inspector lifetime. session.disconnect() drops protocol state such as enabled agents and configured breakpoints. inspector.close() blocks until active inspector connections close, then deactivates the endpoint.
+Library code should avoid opening or closing the inspector unless the caller clearly asked for that behavior.

 The Promise API and callback API share the same backend.
-Pick one per call path.
-The Promise API is experimental in Node v24, and it reads better in startup probes and one-shot scripts:
+Pick one style for each call path.
+The Promise API is experimental in Node v24, and it reads nicely in startup probes and one-shot scripts -

 import { Session } from 'node:inspector/promises';